Overview

 Rosie Sutton Tweak East

-Hyaluronic acid is a naturally occurring sugar chain molecule found in all skin and soft tissues throughout the body, identical across species.
-It attracts and binds water in the skin, providing volume and hydration, but also ‘cushioning’ and supporting collagen and elastin fibres and providing a medium, or carrier, for chemical messages between the cells.
+The key to the majority of brands for the lip filler injection is their use of hyaluronic acid.
+Hyaluronic acid is a naturally occurring sugar chain molecule found in all skin and soft tissues throughout the body, and is identical across all species.
+It attracts and binds water in the skin, providing volume and hydration.
+It also ‘cushions’ and supports collagen and elastin fibres, and provides a medium (or carrier) for chemical messages between the cells.

-Dermal fillers are manufactured, usually through fermentation and cross linking with proteins to produce a clear, sterile gel for injection into the skin.
-In the UK, there are over 160 brands on the market due in some part to weak regulation.
+Hyaluronic acid lip fillers are manufactured, usually through fermentation and cross linking with proteins, to produce a clear, sterile gel for injection into the skin.
+They provide instant correction by filling areas affected by wrinkles and sagging.

-Not all hyaluronic acids are the same and legitimate brands are NOT available for general sale on the internet and should only be administered by trained clinicians.
-Each brand has a range of ‘tissue tailored’ products designed for specific results.
-One size does not fit all.
+• Legitimate brands are NOT available for general sale on the internet, and should only be administered by trained clinicians.
+Each brand has a range of ‘tissue tailored’ products designed for specific results: one size does not fit all.

 • Juvederm™ (FDA 2006)